Georgie Newson

 Research summary

-My PhD project is a survey of historical attempts to model human collectives - groups, nations, communications networks - as cognitive agents.
+My PhD project is a philosophical genealogy of the concept of the 'hivemind'.
+I trace the appearance of this image in science fiction to a wider history of attempts to model human collectives (groups, nations, social networks) as organic cognitive agents (hives, organisms, minds, brains).
 I am particularly focused on the ways in which intelligence has been theorised in terms of the organisation of epistemic labour, and on how these theorisations have fed into utopian political schemes.

-I have previously worked on topics in the history of information technology, Early Modern utopianism, dialetheism and its applications, science fiction, mystical writing, and psychoanalysis (see personal website and PhilPeople link above for a complete list of publications).
+I have previously worked on topics in the history of information technology, Early Modern utopianism, dialetheism and its applications, science fiction, mystical writing, and psychoanalysis.